Fast and Efficient Gossip Algorithms for Robust and Non-smooth Decentralized Learning

 \section{Abstract}

-Specifications for decentralized learning on resource-constrained edge devices require algorithms that are communication-efficient, robust to data corruption, and lightweight in memory usage.
-While state-of-the-art gossip-based methods satisfy the first requirement, achieving robustness remains challenging.
-Asynchronous decentralized ADMM-based methods have been explored for estimating the median, a statistical centrality measure that is notoriously more robust than the mean.
-However, existing approaches require memory that scales with node degree, making them impractical when memory is limited.
-In this paper, we propose AsylADMM, a novel gossip algorithm for decentralized median and quantile estimation, primarily designed for asynchronous updates and requiring only two variables per node.
-We analyze a synchronous variant of AsylADMM to establish theoretical guarantees and empirically demonstrate fast convergence for the asynchronous algorithm.
-We then show that our algorithm enables quantile-based trimming, geometric median estimation, and depth-based trimming, with quantile-based trimming empirically outperforming existing rank-based methods.
-Finally, we provide a novel theoretical analysis of rank-based trimming via Markov chain theory.
+Decentralized learning on resource-constrained edge devices demands algorithms that are communication-efficient, robust to data corruption, and lightweight in memory.
+State-of-the-art gossip-based methods address communication efficiency, but achieving robustness remains challenging.
+Methods for robust estimation and optimization typically rely on non-smooth objectives (\textit{e.g.}, pinball loss, $\ell_1$ loss), yet standard gossip methods are primarily designed for smooth losses.
+Asynchronous decentralized ADMM-based methods have been proposed to handle such non-smooth objectives; however, existing approaches require memory that scales with node degree, making them impractical when memory is limited.
+We propose AsylADMM, a novel asynchronous gossip algorithm for decentralized non-smooth optimization requiring only two variables per node.
+We provide a new theoretical analysis for the synchronous variant and leverage it to prove convergence of AsylADMM in a simplified setting based on the squared loss.
+Empirically, AsylADMM converges faster than existing baselines on challenging non-smooth problems, including quantile and geometric median estimation, lasso regression, and robust regression.
+More broadly, our novel gossip framework opens a practical pathway toward robust and non-smooth decentralized learning.